-Typically, lawn aeration should be occur annually.
+Typically, lawn aeration should occur annually.
 However, it may be necessary twice a year if your yard is tightly compacted.
-If you are noticing the problems below, it could be time to aerate your lawn:
+If you are noticing the problems below, now is the time to aerate your lawn:

 - Puddles on your lawn after a heavy rain.
-If your notice your yard is not soaking up rain, it’s probably not getting any water…. from anywhere.
-This could prevent moisture and nutrients from reaching your soil, inhibiting growth.
+Noticing that your yard is not soaking up water after it rains?
+It’s likely not getting the moisture it needs.
+This prevents nutrients from reaching the soil, and inhibits growth.

-- You notice a thick layer of matted debris (or thatch).
-Lawn clippings, weeds and other organic material between your grass and the soil.
-If thatch is extremely thick ( 1/2 inch or more) it gives a favorable environment for insects and disease to flourish, thus allowing more damage to your lawn.
+- You notice a thick layer of matted grass (or thatch).
+Thatch is described as lawn clippings, weeds and other organic material sitting between your grass and the soil.
+If thatch is extremely thick ( 1/2 inch or more) it gives insects and disease an environment to flourish, thus allowing more damage to your lawn.

-Lawns are at their best for aeration when they are actively growing.
+Lawns best aerated when they are actively growing.
 Here in Lakeland and across Florida we have warm-season lawns, meaning it is most beneficial to aerate in late spring or summer.

 Ready to aerate your lawn?